davidpham5/blogging-is-back-baby/src/content/sourdoughs/sourdoughs-10-2024.md

 ### News in Week of 10-14-2024
 With just weeks before the election, Donald Trump has gone full fascist.
 He's referred to anybody who does not support him as the ["enemy from within"](https://www.youtube.com/watch?v=9DauQjmpqZM).
 Why is this an example of fascism?
 Because it's a rhetorical tactic used by tyrants to divide people in such a manner as to solicit tribal retribution.
-In otherwise, us versus them.
-And usually, political violence becomes part of their playbook.
+In other words, us versus them.
+And usually, political violence becomes part of their play book.

-Also, the race is a tossup.
+And yet the race is still a toss up.